asnaqsys/asnaqsys.github.io/manuals/escape/fx/escape-program.md

 ---
-title: "EscapeFX Program Function"
+title: "EscapeFX EscapeProgram Class"
-description: "ProgramFunction the base class for all External Functions"
+description: "EscapeProgram is the base class for all External Functions"
+mermaid: true
 ---

 ## EscapeProgram Class

-Key Responsibilities of the EscapeProgram Class

 The _EscapeProgram_ class serves as the foundational abstract base class in the ASNA.QSys.EscapeFX framework, extending _ASNA.QSys.Runtime.JobSupport.Program_.
 It provides essential infrastructure for program execution, data handling, and system interactions, enabling subclasses to focus on domain-specific logic.
 Its primary responsibilities include: